|Oracle® Database Globalization Support Guide

 Language and territory abbreviations are for reference only and cannot be opened.

-The NLT (National Language Text) file is an XML file with the file extension
+The NLT file is an XML file with the file extension

-.nlt that stores the settings for a specific language, territory, character set, or linguistic sort.
-The Preview NLT tab page presents a readable form of the file so that you can see whether the changes you have made are correct.
+.nlt that shows the settings for a specific language, territory, character set, or linguistic sort.
+The Preview NLT tab page presents a readable form of the file so that you can see whether the changes you have made look correct.
 You cannot modify the NLT file from the Preview NLT tab page.
-You must use the specific tools and procedures available in Oracle Locale Builder to modify the NLT file.
+You must use the specific elements of the Oracle Locale Builder to modify the NLT file.

 You can see the Open File dialog box by choosing File

 > By File Name.
-Then choose the NLB (National Language Binary) file that you want to modify or use as a template.
+Then choose the NLB file that you want to modify or use as a template.
 An NLB file is a binary file with the file extension

 lx00001.nlb file selected.
 The Preview pane shows that this NLB file is for the